-Directness and Simplicity The JSON output contains the value of every object in the file, but it also contains some processed data.
+Directness and Simplicity

+The JSON output contains the value of every object in the file, but it also contains some summary data.
 This is analogous to how qpdf's library interface works.
-The processed data is similar to the helper functions in that it allows you to look at certain aspects of the PDF file without having to understand all the nuances of the PDF specification, while the raw objects allow you to mine the PDF for anything that the higher-level interfaces are lacking.
+The summary data is similar to the helper functions in that it allows you to look at certain aspects of the PDF file without having to understand all the nuances of the PDF specification, while the raw objects allow you to mine the PDF for anything that the higher-level interfaces are lacking.
+It is especially useful to create a JSON file with the "pages" and "qpdf" keys and to use the "pages" information to find a page rather than navigating the pages tree manually.
+This can be done safely, and changes can made to the objects dictionary without worrying about keeping "pages" up to date since it is ignored when reading the file back in.